Statistical Inference with Stochastic Gradient Methods under $\phi$-mixing Data: Introduction

 \subsection{Related Works}

-A computationally attractive algorithm for problem (\ref{eq:model}) is the stochastic gradient descent (SGD), which only takes one observation during each iteration.
-Specifically, given some initial value $\widehat{\theta}_0$, SGD updates the value recursively as follows:
+A computationally attractive algorithm for solving problem \eqref{eq:model} is stochastic gradient descent (SGD), which processes only one observation during each iteration.
+Specifically, given an initial value $\widehat{\theta}_0$, SGD updates the value recursively as follows:

-where $\gamma_t>0$ is some prespecified learning rate (or step size), and $\Pi$ is the projection operator onto $\Theta$.
+where $\gamma_t > 0$ is a predetermined learning rate (or step size), and $\Pi$ denotes the projection operator onto $\Theta$.

+SGD was originally proposed in the seminal work \cite{robbins1951stochastic}.
+It has achieved considerable success across various areas, including image processing (\citealp{cole2003multiresolution, klein2009adaptive}), recommendation systems (\citealp{khan2019fractional, shi2020large}), and inventory control (\citealp{ding2021feature, yuan2021marrying}).
+In the era of big data, SGD's scalability and ease of implementation have garnered significant attention.
+Theoretical analysis of SGD can be classified into two main directions based on different application goals.

+The first line of research revolves around quantifying the regret of SGD, defined as $L(\widehat{\theta}_T) - L(\theta^*)$, where $T$ represents the number of iterations.
+Existing literature indicates that, with an appropriately chosen learning rate $\gamma_t$, SGD's regret can achieve a convergence rate of $1/T$ for strongly convex objective functions (e.g., see \citealp{bottou2018optimization,gower2019sgd}), and a rate of $1/\sqrt{T}$ for general convex cases \cite{nemirovski2009robust}.